Icinga/icinga2/doc/22-selinux.md

       assign where host.name == NodeName
     }

-Having this Service defined will result in a UNKNOWN state and the error message `execvpe(sudo) failed: Permission denied` because SELinux dening the execution.
+Having this Service defined will result in a UNKNOWN state and the error message `execvpe(sudo) failed: Permission denied` because SELinux denying the execution.

 Switching the boolean `icinga2_run_sudo` to allow the execution will result in the check executed successfully.